crucial-rushil/chromExtension/README.md

 ⚙️ Instructions for Running Locally:

 # 📋 Backend:
-* Navigate to the backend directory using `cd backend`.
+* Navigate to the backend directory using `cd backend`
-* Run `npm install` to install the necessary dependencies.
+* Run `npm install` to install the necessary dependencies
-* Start the backend with `npm start`.
+* Start the backend with `npm start`

 # 📺 Content Moderator:
-- cd content_mod
+* Navigate to the content_mod directory using `cd content_mod`
-- pip3 install -r requirements.txt
+* Install Python dependencies using `pip3 install -r requirements.txt`
-- python3 -m flask --app content_moderation run
+* Start the Flask app with `python3 -m flask --app content_moderation` run

 # 👩‍💻 Frontend:
-- cd house-review
+* Navigate to the house-review directory `cd house-review`
-- npm install
+* Run `npm install` to install the dependencies
-- npm run build
+* Build the frontend using `npm run build`
-- go to chrome://extensions and click "load unpacked"
+* Open Chrome and go to chrome://extensions and click Load unpacked
-- select the "build" directory (chromExtension/house-review/build)
+* Select the build directory (chromExtension/house-review/build)

 # 🔄 How to Make Changes:
-- locally make changes
+* Make changes locally
-- npm run build
+* Run `npm run build` to rebuild the frontend
-- hit the reload button in the extension on chrome://extensions
+* Hit the reload button in the extension on chrome://extensions

 Note: this project requires Node.js and Flask